 Clubs & Organizations

-Emory & Henry College has approximately 70 active student clubs and organizations so you can stay connected—even outside of class.
+Emory & Henry College has more than 85 active student clubs and organizations so you can stay connected—even outside of class.

 Among the many student groups are active Greek Life organizations comprised of 16 active local social fraternities and sororities.

-Emory & Henry Outdoor Adventure Team Members of the Emory & Henry Adventure Team have the opportunity to receive scholarships for backpacking, climbing, paddling, and outdoor leadership.
+Outdoor Adventure Team: Members of the Emory & Henry Adventure Team have the opportunity to receive scholarships for backpacking, climbing, paddling, and outdoor leadership.
 Participants will engage the Outdoor Program’s full spectrum of adventure, and they will be able to choose a specific sport in which to receive individual instruction and mentorship.
 Adventure Team members also have the opportunity to represent the College at conferences, regional events, and at competitions in whitewater paddling and bouldering/climbing.

 College Student Media